 Additionally, Starbucks has a frequently asked questions section.
 This section goes over the purpose of the code of conduct and provides additional information on helpline services offered to employees for questions.

 Company Code of Conduct Training

-These business code of conduct examples are great and well-written, but it’s not enough to just have one.
-The things written inside it are extremely important.
-So to help your employees understand the information, you can offer code of conduct training.
+These business code of conduct examples are great and well-written, but it’s not enough to just have one piece that may or may not be read.
+The extremely important content should be delivered in a way that’s impossible to forget.
+To help your employees understand the information, you can offer code of conduct training.